fdbatista/dspot-test/README.md

 For the sake of simplicity, no volumes were attached to the database container, so all information will be persisted while the container is up and running.

-A sample Swagger configuration was generated.
-If the default `8083` API port is to be changed, Swagger configuration needs to be updated by running `php artisan swagger:generate`.
+A Swagger configuration was generated.
+If the default `8083` API port is to be changed, the `APP_URL` environment variable needs to be updated as well, the container needs to be rebuilt, and Swagger needs to be updated by running `php artisan swagger:generate`.

 The backend container may start earlier than the database one, generating a temporary startup error.
 Docker will restart it until the database is ready to accept connections, so just wait a few seconds, and you should be good to go.